CremboC/image-analysis/README.md

 ### Region Cropper
 Given specific boundaries (upper, lower, left, right) crops out the region inside these boundaries.

+### Interval Thresholder
+Thresholds an image using a given interval.
+All pixels outside the interval are assigned a given "background pixel value".

 ## Manual: Creating new nodes in this package

 1. Get KNIME SDK (http://www.knime.org/downloads/overview)